GreyRook/code-with-style/docs/process/README.md

-# Srum
+# Scrum

 ## Sprint

 * A Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.
 * Sprints have consistent durations throughout a development effort.
-A new Sprint starts immediately after the conclusion of the previous Sprint.
+* A new Sprint starts immediately after the conclusion of the previous Sprint.

 At *Grey Rook* the time-box of a Sprint is always 2 weeks (starting on Monday and ending on Friday the following week).

 During the Sprint: